| Study Abroad

 Note: We recommend you carry a toothbrush, toothpaste, and anything else you must have on a daily basis, in your carry on.
 Bags are often delayed on international flights (sometimes by a few days) due to the complex logistics of international travel.
 Make sure that everything is in "travel size" containers (100ml or less) to avoid confiscation by airport security.

-Fall and winter weather in all but the south of Russia can range from Boston-like coastal damp cold to northern Minnesota-like deep-freeze cold, depending on the year.
+Fall and winter weather in most SRAS locations range from Boston-like coastal damp cold to northern Minnesota-like deep-freeze cold, depending on the year.
 While Siberia is more extreme in temperature, it is a dry cold, making it quite tolerable with proper clothing.
 Weather is very unpredictable anywhere, and for your comfort you should be prepared.
-Note that clothing in Russia is just as expensive, if not more expensive, than in the US; we do not recommend assuming that you will buy something you will need (like a winter coat) there.
+Note that clothing in Russia is just as expensive, if not more expensive, than in the US; do not plan to buy something you will need (like a winter coat) while abroad.
 Bring one with you.
-The numbers of each item are only suggestions; use your own discretion in deciding what and how many of an item to bring.
-For some internships, you may need to shift towards slightly more formal attire.

 3 sweaters or sweatshirts